us-irs/spacepackets-py/docs/packets.rst

 subervice ID 1.
 This can also be denoted more briefly as TC[17,1].
 The first part of the packet is always the the Space Packet Header because PUS packets are a subtype of space packets.
 The packet length is an unsigned integer C = Number of Octets in Packet Data Field - 1.
+The example below has a source sequence count of 25 and an APID of 0x73.

 .. code-block::